najib-innovaj/ux-ui-notes/README.md

 - Design icon in the grid take 25/25 width height and icon must be in this grid.
 - Fail fast -> learn fast -> improve fast
 - Healthy Culture heal broken process.

+### Psychology of Diversity and Unconscious Bias

+- ***Unconscious Bias :*** Favoring those who have similar interests or backgrounds can lead to unconscious bias in recruitment.
+For example, a hiring manager prefers a job applicant who grew up in the same city.